Video Content-as-a-Service: Manage Video Content Better

 - CaaS provides micro-services — it’s not a monolith;

-- It’s easy to use — no need to be a librarian or highly trained;
+- Easy to use — no need to be a librarian or highly trained;

-- It’s low cost — you only pay for what you need;
+- Low cost — you only pay for what you need;

 - It’s a service — not a product.
-Services are described in what they do.
-Products are described how they look.
+We describe Services in what they do.
+Whereas we describe Products by how they look.

 Now here’s the techie stuff

 Content-as-a-Service is the creation, management and delivery of content via a headless approach, usually, an API serving JSON, decoupled from presentation tiers.
 In digital commerce, this often also combines elements of PIM and WCM.

 Er…thanks for that, Gartner.
 For those of us that don’t speak techie, could you draw us a picture?